This article was last updated by on

 6. Two-spotted Spider Mite

-This deadly strawberry pest weakens the plant before overwintering, which results in low-quality yield that year.
+This deadly strawberry pest weakens the plant before winter, which results in low-quality yield.

-The feeding is particularly damaging during the first 2 to 5 months following transplanting in late summer or fall, causing a substantial yield reduction.
+The feeding damage during the first 2-5 months after transplant in late summer or fall.

-A female spider mite can lay up to 200 eggs that will start hatching in not more than seven days.
-The plant will start wilting once the larvae begin feeding.
+A female spider mite can lay up to 200 eggs that will start hatching in 7 days.
+The plant will start wilting once the larvae resort to feed.

 However, a severe infestation may only begin when their number starts proliferating.